 You pull these statistics weekly, enter them into a report, and put them in context for your clients.
 That’s why the client report is the basis for the discussion between you and your client.
 It’s a conversation between you two that allows you to show how great you are at your job.

 Besides a client report, you can also create a client reporting dashboard.
 The main difference is that dashboards are always up to date as they have live data.
 Whenever the client checks a dashboard, they’ll get real-time results and stats.

 Reports are incredibly useful, no matter if you’re running an agency or reporting on marketing results to your CEO or upper management.
-They provide an executive summary of the finished work and they’re the staple of client management.
+Management reports provide an executive summary of the finished work and they’re the staple of client management.
 Here is why they’re important.

 Communication is key to your relationship with clients, and client reports allow you to talk with them regularly.
 Whether you give them reports after each campaign ends, or if you send monthly reports to show the status of their campaigns.
 The important thing is to do it regularly.